Table of Contents

-No. You don't need to limit your child's activities.
+You don’t need to limit activities.
 If flat feet become painful from overuse, your doctor may recommend rest.
-Wearing a certain style of shoe, walking barefoot, running, doing foot exercises or jumping will not make flat feet worse or better.
+Wearing a certain style of shoe, walking barefoot, running, doing foot exercises, or jumping will not make flat feet worse or better.

 If you or your child has pain from flat feet, some over-the-counter medicines may help, including ibuprofen (one brand name: Advil) and naproxen (one brand name: Aleve).

 Flat feet are common.
 If flat feet cause you pain, talk to your doctor.
 Most of the time, this pain can be managed with rest.
 Supportive footwear can also help.